AndrewSRea/My_Learning_Port/JavaScript/JS_Building_Blocks/Build_Your_Function/README.md

 ```
 function displayMessage(msgText, msgType) {
 ```
-Now when we call the function, we can provide two variable values inside the parentheses to specify the message to display in the messaage box, and the type of message it is.
+Now when we call the function, we can provide two variable values inside the parentheses to specify the message to display in the message box, and the type of message it is.

 2. To make use of the first parameter, update the following line inside your function:
 ```
 msg.textContent = 'This is a message box';